 Effective staffing is all about having the right numbers of the right people, in the right place at the right time.
 It is not just a matter of having enough staff, but also ensuring that they have suitable knowledge, skill and experience to operate safely.
-Staffing levels is closely related to several other topics, such as workload, organisational change, supervision, competence, interface design and fatigue.
+The analysis of staffing levels is closely related to several other topics such as workload, organisational change, supervision, competence, interface design and fatigue.

 There are two key aspects to this topic:

-- Determining whether the current levels and distribution of staff is sufficient to ensure health, safety and other goals; and
+- Determining whether the current levels and distribution of staff are sufficient to ensure health, safety and other goals; and

 - Assessing the health and safety implications of proposed changes to existing staffing levels.

 As companies reduce staffing levels in order to respond to global economic conditions, there is a danger that individuals become overloaded, and that stress and occupational ill health could result.
 Insufficient staffing levels will have a detrimental impact on a range of health, safety and performance outcomes.
 The key principle is that staffing decisions should be made on a sound rational basis, rather than arbitrarily in order to reduce costs, without assessing the implications on health and safety.

 In the UK National Health Service (NHS), the disastrous effects of short staffing on the safety of patients have been witnessed at NHS hospitals such as Mid Staffordshire NHS Trust.
 The Health Select Committee Report (2009) states that: “Despite the massive increase in the numbers of NHS staff in recent years, inadequate staffing levels have been major factors in undermining patient safety in a number of notorious cases”.
 The safety of patients relies on effective nursing care being consistently delivered.
 This relies on having sufficient nurses with the right skills in place, which depends on robust planning of nursing staff resources.

 What are the signs that staffing levels might not be adequate?

 - safety critical tasks are not completed, or they are completed later than they should have been